Angle Lake station: History

 Sound Transit began exploring means to accelerate the construction of the South 200th Street station in 2010, using federal grants to align the opening with the University Link Extension in 2016 and provide additional parking capacity to supplement Tukwila International Boulevard station.
 In December 2010, amid a tax revenue shortfall during the ongoing economic recession, the Sound Transit Board elected to suspend all design work on the light rail project south of South 200th Street.
 The Sound Transit Board officially approved an accelerated schedule for the South 200th Street station in July 2011, seeking a federal Transportation Investment Generating Economic Recovery (TIGER) grant of up to $34 million; a $10 million grant was awarded in December, allowing the opening date for the station to move from 2020 to September 2016.

 PCL Construction was awarded the $169 million design-build contract for the extension and the station in September 2012.
 The station was given a new name, "Angle Lake" after a nearby lake, in December as the extension and station were undergoing final design.

 Construction on the extension began after a groundbreaking ceremony held on April 26, 2013, using 1,166 crane-lifted hollow concrete segments that are cinched together to make bridge spans on the 1.6 mi elevated guideway.
 A $30 million design-built contract was awarded to Harbor Pacific/Graham in February 2014 to design and construct Angle Lake station's 1,050-stall parking garage and plaza.
 Construction of the station and garage began in September 2014.
 During construction, several nearby businesses complained of lost revenue from blocked access and vibrations from work causing minor damage; they sought compensation from Sound Transit, but the claims were not awarded because of a potential violation of the state constitution regarding illegal gifting of public funds.

 Train testing began in July 2016, and the station opened to the public on September 24, 2016.
 The opening day celebration was sponsored by Alaska Airlines, whose headquarters are in the area, and had its budget cut back after criticism of the agency's costlier celebrations at the University Link opening in March.
 Construction of the station and extension was $40 million under the $383 million project budget.

 By January 2017, the station was attracting an average of over 2,500 passengers per day, with the garage reaching 93 percent occupancy.
-Sound Transit expects that Angle Lake station will have an average of 5,400 weekday boardings by the end of 2018.
-Angle Lake will remain as the line's southern terminus until 2026, when an extension to Federal Way is planned to open.
+Between 2016 and 2017, fourth quarter boardings increased by 25 percent, attributed to riders switching from SeaTac/Airport station.
+Angle Lake remained as the line's southern terminus until December 6, 2025, when an extension to Federal Way opened.